-Student Guidance and Counseling Services.
 An important portion of total faculty time is devoted to assisting students to make proper program and career choices.
 Each degree candidate is assigned a faculty adviser in his field of major interest who aids in his program-planning, follows his progress, and is available for general counseling.
 The student may, in addition, turn to a member of the faculty specializing in the curricular area in which he is taking course work or contemplating study.
-He may obtain additional counseling from the Counseling and Psychological Services Center; from the Dean, Associate Dean, or Assistant Deans of the School; or from the Business Placement Office.
+He may obtain additional counseling from the Division of Student Personnel; from the Dean, Associate Deans, or Assistant Dean of the School; or from the Business Placement Office.